ErickGio28/Instituto-Santiago/README.md

 ## Location

-Our institute is located at [address], [city], [country].
+Our institute is located atsan juan del rio, queretaro, mexico.
 We have modern and well-equipped facilities that provide a conducive environment for learning and the development of our students.

 ## Academic Programs